composewell/packcheck/README.md

 distribution, ***build from source distribution***, test install after build, perform distribution checks, generate coverage report, optionally send coverage report to coveralls.io.
 Everything can be controlled by the user.

-## Where can I use it?

-Everywhere.
-The same build steps can be consistently performed on or using:
-* Linux/OSX/Windows
-* Travis/Appveyor/Local Host
-* stack/cabal

 ## How do I use it?